extemporelang/extemporelang.github.io/_docs/overview/editor-support.md

 If you want to run Extempore in a terminal *inside* Atom, then you can get the `term` package as well, search for it in the same window as before.

-The main way to do things in Atom is through the "command palette", which you can bring up with `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on OSX.
-Type in a few letters, and you'll see the name of all the commands the system understands starting with those letters.
-It's really powerful, and it's a good first place to look when you want to do something.
-All of the menu bar commands in this blog post can be accessed through the command palette, and it's usually quicker than

 ### Writing Extempore code {#writing-extempore-code}